 An elliptic curve (not to be confused with an ellipse) is a certain kind of polynomial equation which can usually be expressed in the form

-where and satisfy the condition that the quantity
+where and are numbers (more precisely, elements of some field) which satisfy the condition that the quantity

 is not equal to zero.
 This is not the most general form of an elliptic curve, as it will not hold for coefficients of “finite characteristic” equal to or ; however, for our present purposes, this definition will suffice.